thomaseddy/stick-knot-gen/stick_number/README.md

 ```

 ## Knot frequency counts
-Over the course of this project we randomly generated and classified 220 billion stick knots.
+For the Eddy--Shonkwiler paper we randomly generated and classified 220 billion stick knots.
 We generated 70 billion knots each for 9-, 10-, and 11-stick knots.
 For each of these 70 billion: 50 billion were generated at a confinement radius of 1.01; 10 billion at confinement 1.1; and 10 billion at confinement 1.5.
 Additionally, we generated 10 billion 12-stick knots, all at a confinement radius of 1.01.

 The distribution of knot types for these generated knots may be of interest to some users.
 The `frequency_counts` folder includes four tables containing this information.
 Each table gives the count of stick knots identified to be of a particular type, broken down by confinement radius.
 The method of generation and identification are described in the paper referenced above.